Frequently Asked Questions

 How to locate a septic tank

 If your home was built within the last 30 years, the health department may have an accurate map of your on-site sewage system.
 Please contact your local health department for further information.
-If you cannot find this information, Superior Septic Services, LLC, has the proper equipment to locate septic tanks.
+If you cannot find this information, Superior Septic Services, Inc., has the proper equipment to locate septic tanks.
 Call us to schedule an appointment.

 What is the difference between a riser and an inspection port?